 post-transplant follow up period.

 In this research study, participants will receive venetoclax plus chemotherapy.

-way for donor stem cells.
+well, thus making way for donor stem cells.

 Fludarabine and busulfan (FluBu2) are both chemotherapies and a common conditioning